neftjs/neft/index.coffee.md

 Handler.disconnectAll()
 -----------------------

-Diconnect all already connected listeners from the *handler*.
+This function disconnects all connected listeners from a handler.

 		disconnectAll: ->
 			assert.isFunction @